Player To Watch: Twenty Year Old American Soccer Player Signs To Play Second Season For Germany’s Greifswalder FC

 Diane Scavuzzo: What was it like playing in Volksstadion, Greifswald’s stadium that seats just under 5,000 fans?

 Diane Scavuzzo: What are your goals for the future?
-Right now you are focusing on your career as a professional footballer?
+Right now, are you focusing on your career as a professional footballer?

-And, for a more personal goal, I hope to continue moving up divisions and playing at the highest level possible.
+For a more personal goal, I hope to continue moving up divisions and playing at the highest level possible.

 Diane Scavuzzo: What was the hardest part of the past year?
 Be away from home?